aybouzaglou/Datto-RMM-Powershell-Scripts/docs/Script-Development-Guide.md

 - Verify changes were applied

 ### **Universal Guidelines**
-- Always use launcher-based deployment
+- Always use direct deployment with embedded functions
-- Embed functions from shared-functions/ (copy/paste)
+- Copy needed functions from shared-functions/ into each script
 - Handle LocalSystem context limitations
 - Implement proper error handling and logging
 - Test with various input scenarios
+- Ensure scripts are completely self-contained

 ---